widop/twitter-rest/README.md

 ## License

-The Wid'op Twitter library is under the MIT license.
+The Wid'op Twitter REST library is under the MIT license.
 For the full copyright and license information, please read the [LICENSE](LICENSE) file that was distributed with this source code.